This information will help you prepare for your spinal injection (shot) at Memorial Sloan Kettering (MSK).

 You must have someone 18 years or older take you home after your procedure.
 If you don’t have someone to do this, call one of the agencies below.
 They will send someone to go home with you.
 There’s usually a charge for this service, and you will need to provide transportation.

 - You can have a light breakfast on the morning of your injection.

 - If you take daily medication, we will tell you which ones to take on the morning of your injection.

-- Have your blood pressure, heart rate, breathing rate, and temperature checked
+After your injection, your nurse will examine you and check your blood pressure, heart rate, breathing rate, and temperature.

 After Your Injection

-- Keep the bandage on your injection site until the morning after the injection.
+- Keep the bandage on your injection site until the morning after your injection.
 You can then remove it and take a shower.
-Do not take a tub bath, soak in water, or swim for 24 hours after the injection.

-- Avoid strenuous physical activity and exercise (lifting weights, running, etc.) for 1 week after the injection.
+- Avoid strenuous physical activity and exercise, such as lifting weights or running, for 1 week after your injection.

-- If you stopped taking any medication before the injection, ask your doctor when you can start taking it again.
+- If you stopped taking any medication before your injection, ask your doctor when you can start taking it again.